qilingframework/rtfd.io/docs/ida.md

 #### ii.
 Use as a script file

-- Start IDA, Click `File/Script file...`, choose the `qilingida.py` and the plugin will be loaded.
+- Start IDA, Click `File/Script file...`, choose the `qilingida.py` and the plugin will be loaded

 Once loaded, the plugin is available under "Edit->Plugins->Qiling Emulator" and popup menu.